bradshjg/django-template-component/README.md

 but there's no rich support for callers modifying the rendering process.
 In Django, libraries like [django-viewcomponent](https://github.com/rails-inspire-django/django-viewcomponent) exist with that goal in mind.

+## Examples

 ### Simple Example

 We want to show a card with user details in multiple places on the site.
 In the simple case there's minimal benefit to using a component, but also minimal overhead.
-We have an explicit

 #### Using `include`